Imaging Jack FM or Meet Kevin Horton!

 - Creative writing and the translation in sound – what is your favorite techniques to make things stand out/that work?

 The writers for Jack are great.
-The team consists of Justin Cranfill, John Salwin, Ralph Stewart, Ed Moloney, and sometimes Howard does improv.
+The team consists of Justin Cranfill, John Salwin, Ralph Stewart, and Ed Moloney.
 I’m pretty sure they are paid in sour patch kids.
 They only think about Kim Kardashian and Kanye and sausage.
 Not necessarily in that order.
 I read the lines and get a good laugh every week.
 I always find it amusing when a listener’s name is used.
 I think it grabs peoples’ attention and we all know Shelly isn’t really allergic to playing what we want.
 The build up to a dry line is also something I try to find in the writing.
 If I can find the right place to crescendo the VO to a dramatic dry punch line.… that’s what I’ll do.

 - How close do you work with the writers?
 How difficult is it to get into the Jack mode?

 I haven’t had the opportunity to work with the writing team.
 I’m like the inker or colorist they draw the character out and I provide the depth and shading.